 Chat with Garry Paskwietz

 Welcome to SportsNation!
-On Wednesday, WeAreSC blogger Garry Paskwietz stops by to chat some USC football.
+On Wednesday, WeAreSC reporter Garry Paskwietz stops by to chat some USC football.

 Paskwietz is the Publisher of WeAreSC and has been covering the Trojans since 1997.
 Paskwietz is also a co-host of the USC Football radio pre-game show

 Send your questions now and join Paskwietz every Wednesday at 5 p.m.
 ET!